Electronika BK: BK-0010

-The Электроника БК-0010 is the first model (originally released in 1983, serial production started in 1985).
-It has a pseudo-membrane keyboard (an array of mechanical microswitches without keycaps, covered by flexible overlay), 32 KiB RAM, 8 KiB ROM with BIOS (chip K1801RE2-017), 8 KiB ROM with FOCAL interpreter (K1801RE2-018), 8 KiB ROM with debugger (K1801RE2-019) and one free ROM slot, and its CPU is clocked at 3 MHz.
+The Электроника БК-0010 is the first model in the series, originally released in 1983, with serial production starting in 1985.
+It has a pseudo-membrane keyboard (an array of mechanical microswitches without keycaps, covered by flexible overlay), 32 KiB RAM, 8 KiB ROM with BIOS (chip K1801RE2-017), 8 KiB ROM with FOCAL interpreter (K1801RE2-018), 8 KiB ROM with debugger (K1801RE2-019) and one free ROM slot.
+Its CPU is clocked at 3 MHz.
 A tape recorder is used for data storage in the factory configuration.

 This model was criticized for its uncomfortable keyboard – while mechanical in nature, lack of keycaps lead to the same unsatisfactory tactile response, that was seen as unacceptable when the machine was used in home or educational settings, although such keyboard could be easily sealed fully, so this version found wide use as an industrial controller.

 Other points of criticism included the FOCAL programming language supplied by default instead of the more common BASIC and the lack of peripherals and software.
 While all hardware was well-documented and easy to work with, the machine was delivered with no programming tools.

 BK-0010.01

 The follow-up version, БК-0010.01 (sometimes referred to as -0010-01), is essentially the same machine, but with a conventional full-travel keyboard and a Vilnius BASIC p-code compiler in the ROM, correcting the weakest points of its predecessor.
 While the BASIC dialect used is powerful and well-optimized (it is a scaled-down clone of MSX BASIC), the keyboard still has shortcomings.

 While it is much more comfortable to work with, the keys were prone to sticking, significant bounce and wore quickly, though a model with a further improved keyboard became available later.
 The FOCAL interpreter was not dropped but instead shipped on an external ROM cartridge that can be inserted into the Q-Bus slot.

 BK-0010Sh

 Электроника БК-0010Ш is a model intended for school use.
 It can be either the −0010 or −0010.01 model but includes a special current loop network adapter rated at 19200 bits per second (bit/s), which can be inserted into the Q-Bus slot.

-Based on ULA chip K1801VP1-035 (and later on K1801VP1-065), the adapter is compatible with Digital Equipment Corporation (DEC) DL-11 and KL-11 serial interfaces, but without modem control bits.
-It also includes a monitor, usually a modified Yunost' compact TV for school settings.
+Based on ULA chip K1801VP1-035, and later on K1801VP1-065, the adapter is compatible with Digital Equipment Corporation (DEC) DL-11 and KL-11 serial interfaces, but without modem control bits.
+It includes a monitor, usually a modified Yunost' compact TV for school settings.

 BK-0011

 BK-0011 was released in 1989.
-It has 128 KiB of RAM divided into 16 KiB pages; its CPU is clocked at 4 MHz by default.
+It has 128 KiB of RAM divided into 16 KiB pages.
+Its CPU is clocked at 4 MHz by default.
 It includes a newer version of BASIC in ROM and 16 selectable video palettes, which were almost universally criticized by users for their odd color combinations.
 It has a floppy controller, with the drive available as an add-on.